 After studying more about hygge, I realize how much I have embraced this philosophy of living for quite a long time.
-From the simple things in life like lighting a candle, always having fresh flowers, a short bike ride and indulging in a slice of cake without guilt.
-I’ve always been drawn to cozy houses, decor, garden, and overall lifestyle.
+From the simple things in life like lighting a candle, always having fresh flowers, a short bike ride, and indulging in a slice of cake without guilt.
+I’ve always been drawn to cozy houses, decor, gardens, and overall lifestyle.

 How is Hygge Pronounced?

 When speaking, you pronounce hygge a bit like the name “Hugo” without the enunciation at the end.
 Think “hyoo-guh”, but without any emphasis on the “uh.”
 This might seem alien to many, but the writing conventions originate from the Danish language.

 A hygge lifestyle eschews complexity and intricate design in favor of that which embodies a sense of warmth and homeliness.
 Flickering candles or fireplaces and gentle lighting, pastel colors contrasted with luscious greenery, even the aroma of baking bread speak to the fundamental warmth of hygge.